kalviumcommunity/S85-0226-NorthBound-FlutterFirebase-Unify/Readme.md

 ## 💡 The Solution: A Single Source of Truth

-**CampusHub** replaces the noise with a streamlined, "one-stop-shop" for everything happening on campus.
+**Unify** replaces the noise with a streamlined, "one-stop-shop" for everything happening on campus.

 * **For Students:** A personalized feed to discover events, register with one click, and maintain a digital portfolio of their participation.
 * **For Club Leads:** A powerful management suite to post announcements, track real-time registration counts, and broadcast updates instantly.